 - Milan Bergamo: roughly 3 hours and 30 minutes, depending on traffic and using toll roads.

-Getting to Cinque Terre by train not only is by far the best way to reach Cinque Terre, but it’s also my favorite way to move around between villages once you get there.
+Getting to Cinque Terre by train is the best way to reach Cinque Terre.

 You can buy tickets for the Cinque Terre Express at La Spezia station or on the Trenitalia website.

 You cannot park your vehicle in Cinque Terre.